Zhichengu1/Moodify/README.md

 ---

 ### 5. Personalized Recommendations

+**Description**:
-**Description**: Generate playlists based on user's listening history and favorite genres.
+Generate playlists based on the user's listening history and favorite genres.

 **How it works**:
 - Analyzes user's top artists and tracks
 - Extracts preferred genres
-- Uses these as seeds for recommendations
+- Uses these genres as seeds for recommendations
 - Combines mood parameters with personal preferences

-**API Usage**:
-- `/v1/me/top/artists` - Get user's top artists
-- `/v1/me/top/tracks` - Get user's top tracks
-- Used as seed data for `/v1/recommendations`
+**Logic Flow**:
+Since the official Spotify Recommendations API was deprecated or limited, we cannot directly request recommendations based on genres.
+Instead:

+1. The backend searches for tracks by similar genres or related artists.
+2. Tracks are randomly selected to introduce variety and help users discover new music.
+3. Because of randomness, users might not like all the suggested tracks, but it increases exploration opportunities.

+**Notes**:
+- Genres are normalized to valid Spotify seeds before searching.
+- The recommendations are returned in JSON format via `jsonify` for frontend consumption.
+- Supports dynamic adjustment of playlist size and mood-based filtering.
 ---

 ### 6. Save Playlist to Spotify
 **Description**: Premium users can save generated playlists directly to their Spotify account.

 **How it works**: